-In a relief to consumers, the telecom regulator has announced that effective March 22 inactive mobile connections of pre-paid customers cannot be shut down if they have a balance of Rs.
+Telecom Regulatory Authority of India (TRAI) has announced a new regulation which is going to be a big relief for mobile phone users.
+The telecom regulator has announced that effective March 22 inactive mobile connections of pre-paid customers cannot be shut down if they have a balance of Rs.
 20 and the time period for considering ‘inactive’ has been set at 90 days.

-The new regulation, however, allows telecom operators to deactivate pre-paid mobile number that have been not in use for a period of 90 days and has a balance of less than Rs.
+The new regulation, however, allows telecom operators to deactivate pre-paid mobile number that has been not in use for a period of 90 days and has a balance of less than Rs.
 20.

 As per amendment made in Telecom Regulatory Authority of India’s (TRAI) Telecom Consumer Protection regulation, “No service provider shall deactivate the cellular mobile telephone connection of a pre-paid consumer for non-usage if an amount exceeding twenty rupees…is available in the account of such consumer.”

-The regulations has been announced following Telecom Regulatory Authority of India’s observation that around 20 crore pre-paid numbers were deactivated that were lying without use for period of 30 days and an average balance of Rs.
+The regulations have been announced following Telecom Regulatory Authority of India’s observation that around 20 crores pre-paid numbers were deactivated that were lying without use for the period of 30 days and an average balance of Rs.
 6.

 “A consumer whose connection is deactivated shall be given a grace period of 15 days within which he can reactivate the same number,” TRAI added.